What are male hormones?

 However, the range of effects of testosterone replacement therapy can greatly vary over time.
 A review in the European Journal of Endocrinology in 2011 found the following for men who have been diagnosed with hypogonadism who were being treated with testosterone replacement therapy:

-Effects appear after three weeks, but they plateau at six weeks with no change expected beyond this.
+- Libido - Effects appear after three weeks, but they plateau at six weeks with no change expected beyond this.

-Changes in erections/ejaculations may require up to six months of testosterone replacement before any effects are seen.
+- Erectile dysfunction - Changes in erections/ejaculations may require up to six months of testosterone replacement before any effects are seen.

-Quality of life improvements can be seen within 3-4 weeks, but maximum benefits can take longer.
+- Quality of Life - Quality of life improvements can be seen within 3-4 weeks, but maximum benefits can take longer.

-Improvements in depressive mood can be seen after 3-6 weeks, and these stabilise after 18-30 weeks.
+- Depressive mood - Improvements in depressive mood can be seen after 3-6 weeks, and these stabilise after 18-30 weeks.

-Effects on erythropoiesis can be seen at three months, peaking at 9-12 months.
+- Erythropoiesis (red blood cell formation) - Effects on erythropoiesis can be seen at three months, peaking at 9-12 months.

-Prostate-specific antigen and volume rise marginally over time, plateauing at 12 months; any further increase should be attributed to ageing rather than therapy.
+- Prostate-specific antigen (PSA) - Prostate-specific antigen and volume rise marginally over time, plateauing at 12 months; any further increase should be attributed to ageing rather than therapy.

-Effects on lipids appear after four weeks and reach their maximum after 6-12 months.
+- Lipids (fatty acids) - Effects on lipids appear after four weeks and reach their maximum after 6-12 months.

-Insulin sensitivity may improve within a few days, but effects on glycaemic control only become evident after 3-12 months.
+- Insulin - Insulin sensitivity may improve within a few days, but effects on glycaemic control only become evident after 3-12 months.

-Changes in fat mass, lean body mass, and muscle strength occur within 12-16 weeks, stabilise at 6-12 months, but can marginally continue over the years.
+- Body mass - Changes in fat mass, lean body mass, and muscle strength occur within 12-16 weeks, stabilise at 6-12 months, but can marginally continue over the years.

-Effects on inflammation occur within 3-12 weeks.
+- Inflammation - Effects on inflammation occur within 3-12 weeks.

-Effects on bone are detectable after six months and continue for at least three years.
+- Bone weakness - Effects on bone are detectable after six months and continue for at least three years.

 Benefits of testosterone replacement therapy